 Bras – For women, buying bras that fit can be a nightmare in Thailand.
-In five years of living in Bangkok, I have found bras that fit me, but it has taken a lot of time shopping to find stores that occasionally sell them.
+In eight years of living in Bangkok, I have found bras that fit me, but it has taken a lot of time shopping to find stores that occasionally sell them.

 Most Thai women have small breasts and also have narrower backs than Western women.
-Every Western woman I know in Thailand complains about the same thing — it being a nightmare to find bras that fit.
+Every Western woman I know living long-term in Thailand complains about the same thing — it being a nightmare to find bras that fit.